city

 What Does Implied Consent Mean?

 In Ohio, you consent to a chemical test to measure your blood alcohol content (BAC) when asked by police.
-The test may be through samples of your breath, blood, or urine, but the breathalyzer is the most common.
+The test may be through samples of your breath, blood, urine, or oral fluids but the breathalyzer is the most common.
 If you refuse the breathalyzer in Ohio, the penalties can be severe.

 When Can an Officer Request Me to Take a Breath Test?